cs3134/recitations/week2-thu/outline.md

 * Interfaces example: Interface "ModeOfTransportation."
 Classes that implement ModeOfTransportation: Train, Plane, FerryBoat, Car.
 All have setDestination() boardPassengers(), depart(), changeSpeed(int newSpeed), arrive(), disembarkPassengers(), etc etc.
   * Now, we could make a Travel class that has methods like goToDestination(String destination) and returnHome().
 This removes SO MUCH duplicate code b/c we don't need a separate goToDestination() inside Plane, FerryBoat, etc.
-  * All other future code we make involving travel can now just do "myFerryBoat.goToDestination()," even though the goToDestination() method isn't in the FerryBoat class.

 Private public method idiom (public method accessing private method)